 “We too often get caught up trying to reinvent-the-wheel in many cases”.

-These are just a few challenges of the many I’ve faced and ways I’ve used to overcome them.
+These are just a few challenges of the many I’ve faced.
+These are just a few ways of how to overcome tough challenges in User Experience

-If you could sum up in ONE word what your biggest challenge in UX is, what would it be?
+If you could sum up in ONE (or many) word what your biggest challenge in UX is, what would it be?